TW-ASMP/AIW/Hierarchy Specification Instruction.md

 Going even further down the {TFHX-FPS} or the {TFHX-FSS} branches.
 The individual systems should also be broken down into subsystems, and then lines and individual assets, in the same manner that the [TFHX-PRC] is broken down.

-# Appendix A - Facility Upper Hierarchy
+# Appendix A - The Facility Upper Hierarchy

 The following table presents a template of the facility upper hierarchy.
 "TFHX" in the Entity Number column is a piece of stand-in text for a facility code, e.g. TAB, THC, FHA.
 The "...." text indicates a level below the root of the hierarchy.
 The curly brackets around an entity's name signify that the entity represents collection.
 The square bracket signifies that the entity represents a system.